QuantEcon/lecture-python.myst/lectures/svd_intro.md

 \hat X_r = \sigma_1 U_1 V_1^\top  + \sigma_2 U_2 V_2^\top  + \cdots + \sigma_r U_r V_r^\top
 $$ (eq:Ekart)

-This is a very powerful theorem, it says that we can take our $ m \times n $ matrix $X$ that in not full rank, and we can best approximate it to a full rank $p \times p$ matrix through the SVD.
+This is a very powerful theorem that says that we can take our $ m \times n $ matrix $X$ that in not full rank, and we can best approximate it by a full rank $p \times p$ matrix through the SVD.

 Moreover, if some of these $p$ singular values carry more information than others, and if we want to have the most amount of information with the least amount of data, we can take $r$ leading singular values ordered by magnitude.

-But more about it later when we present Principal Component Analysis.
+We'll say more about this later when we present Principal Component Analysis.

 You can read about the Eckart-Young theorem and some of its uses [here](https://en.wikipedia.org/wiki/Low-rank_approximation).